GriffinPlus/breezy/docs/_posts/2019-12-21- project-resurrection.md

 a drive on Windows and a FUSE file system on Linux.
 For MacOS there are no concrete ideas yet, because no one of us owns a Mac.

-The originally planned proxy mode could be realized by an S3 server connected to drive/filesystem provided by *Breezy*.
+The originally planned proxy mode could be realized by an S3 server working on top of the filesystem provided by *Breezy*.
 A realization with [minio](https://min.io/) could become an option.

 Ideas and the interest to contribute are very welcome.